 A knee arthroscopy is a type of keyhole surgery.
-Your surgeon will put a narrow telescope through a small cut in your skin to look inside your knee joint.
-Some procedures require several small cuts in order to pass the instruments through the knee.
+Your surgeon will put a narrow telescope through a small cut in your skin to look inside your knee joint and treat any problems.
+Some procedures require several small cuts to pass the instruments into the knee.

 What type of anaesthetic will I have?

 There are two main types of anaesthetic given for this type of surgery: